-MINIMUM REQUIRED SAFETY EQUIPMENT EQUIPMENT CLASS 1 (16 to less than 26 ft.)
-(4.9 to less than 7.9 m) CLASS 3 (40 to not more than 65 ft.)
-(12.2 to not more than 19.8 m) PERSONAL FLOTATION DEVICES (PFDs) One approved Type I, II or III device aboard for each person on board or being towed on water skis, etc.; and, in addition, one throwable Type IV device.
-FIRED EXTINGUISHERD Must say Coast D Guard Approved.
+MINIMUM REQUIRED SAFETY EQUIPMENT EQUIPMENT CLASS 1 4.8 to less than 7.9 m (16 to less than 26 ft.)
+CLASS 2 7.9 to less than 12.2 m (26 to less than 40 ft.)
+CLASS 3 12.2 to not more than 19.8 m (40 to not more than 65 ft.)
+PERSONAL FLOTATION DEVICES (PFDs) One approved Type I, II, III or V (if used according to Coast Guard requirements) device aboard for each person on board or being towed on water skis, etc.; and, in addition, one throwable Type IV device.
+FIRE EXTINGUISHER (Must say Coast Guard Approved.)
 At least one B-I type approved hand portable fire extinguisher (Not required on outboard motorboats less than 26 feet in length and not carrying passengers for hire if the construction of such motorboats will not permit entrapment of explosive or flammable gasses or vapors and if fuel tanks are not permanently installed.)
 At least two B-I type approved portable fire extinguishers; OR at least one B-II type ap- proved portable fire extinguisher.
 At least three B-I type approved portable fire extinguishers; OR at least one B-I type plus one B-II type approved portable fire extinguisher.
-VISUAL DISTRESS SIGNALS (Required on coastal waters only.)
-IALS Note: All boats carrying six or more passengers for hire must meet these requirements also. uired on coastal BELL, WHISTLE Every vessel less than 12 meters (39.4 ft.) in length must carry an efficient sound producing device.
-Every vessel 12 meters (39.4 ft.) but less than 20 meters (65.6 ft.) in length must carry a whistle and a bell.
-The whisle must be audible for 1/2 nautical mile.
+DAY AND NIGHT VISUAL DISTRESS SIGNALS Orange flag with black square-and-disk (day); and an S-O-S electric light (night); or three orange smoke signals, hand held or floating (day); or three red flares of hand held, meteor, or parachute type (day/night).
+Required only on coastal waters, the Great Lakes, territorial seas, and those waters connected directly to them, up to a point where a body of water is less than two miles wide.
+WHISTLE/HORN, BELL Every vessel less than 12 meters (39.4 ft.) in length must carry an efficient sound producing device.
+Every vessel 12 meters (39.4 ft.) but less than 20 meters (65.6 ft.) in length must carry a whistle or horn and a bell.
+The whistle or horn must be audible for 1/2 nautical mile.
 The mouth of the bell must be at least 200 mm (7.87 inches) in diameter.